As conflicts rage abroad, a fractured Congress tries to rally support for historic global challenges - The Boston Globe

 Yet Congress broke for the holidays and is not expected to return for two weeks while continued aid for Ukraine has nearly been exhausted.
 The Biden administration is planning to send one more aid package before the new year, but says it will be the last unless Congress approves more money.

 With support slipping in Congress even as conflicts and unrest rattle global security, the United States is once again struggling to assert its role in the world.
-Under the influence of Donald Trump, the former president who is now the Republican Party front-runner, GOP lawmakers have increasingly taken a skeptical stance toward U.S. involvement abroad, particularly when it comes to aid to Ukraine.
+Under the influence of Donald Trump, the former president who is now the Republican Party front-runner, GOP lawmakers have increasingly taken a skeptical stance toward US involvement abroad, particularly when it comes to Ukraine.

 Leaders of traditional allies Britain and France have implored Western nations to continue their robust support, but Russia's President Vladimir Putin is emboldened and building up resources for a fresh effort as the war heads towards its third year.